 3. Move tasks from your backlog to your task board.
 This is called “iteration planning” or “sprint planning.”
 (See?
 You’re a Scrum expert already.)

 Be ambitious, but realistic, about what your team can achieve over the next two weeks.
-Go through your various backlogs, if you have more than one, to ensure you have all your bases covered.
+Open your agile management software and go through your various backlogs, if you have more than one, to ensure you have all your bases covered.
 For example, you can decide that each sprint, you’re going to devote 30% of your time to fixing bugs, 50% to developing new features, and 20% to working on other improvements.

 The official Scrum term for these different areas of focus is “epic:” a chunk of work that has one common objective.
 In our example of redecorating your house, each room might be its own epic.
 It’s essentially a category that helps you keep track of how each smaller task fits together in the big picture.
 In monday, we like to use #tags to keep track of these epics.
 With one click on the #bug tag, for example, you can get a filtered review of all the bugs that have ever been reported or worked on.